adamszs/Netflix-Clone/README.md

 # Netflix-Clone
-Clone of Netflix with VueJS
+Clone of Netflix with HTML, TailWindCSS, JS